What is the Lemuel Shattuck Hospital?

 What will happen to the patients who are currently receiving care at Shattuck during the transition?

-Patients will continue to receive the same level of care at the Shattuck Hospital in Jamaica Plain up until the transition in 2021.
-All 260 inpatient beds at the Shattuck today will be relocated to the Newton Pavilion site which will provide for the continuity of patient care with minimal interruption.
+Patients will continue to receive the same level of care at the Shattuck Hospital in Jamaica Plain up until the transition in 2024.
+All 260 inpatient beds at the Shattuck today will be relocated to the East Newton Pavilion site which will provide for the continuity of patient care with minimal interruption.

-The Newton Pavilion, located on East Newton Street in the South End, is a medical facility owned and operated by Boston Medical Center (BMC).
+The East Newton Pavilion, located on East Newton Street in the South End, is a medical facility owned and operated by Boston Medical Center (BMC).
 It was for sale as a result of BMC’s consolidation plans and requires limited renovation to accommodate Shattuck’s inpatient and outpatient services.
-The Newton Pavilion site also provides a unique opportunity for potential collaboration with BMC, DMH’s Solomon Carter Fuller Mental Health Center, and neighboring academic institutions, as well as the opportunity for continued collaboration with Tufts.
+The East Newton Pavilion site also provides a unique opportunity for potential collaboration with BMC, DMH’s Solomon Carter Fuller Mental Health Center, and neighboring academic institutions, as well as the opportunity for continued collaboration with Tufts.

 Why can’t Shattuck Hospital be renovated?

-Relocating to the Newton Pavilion provides a cost-effective, high quality solution for the state.
+Relocating to the East Newton Pavilion provides a cost-effective, high quality solution for the state.
 The Commonwealth estimates that acquisition and relocation will cost approximately $200 million.
 Comparatively, renovating the existing Shattuck Hospital or building a new facility is estimated at $400 million and $500 million, respectively, so relocating to Newtown Pavilion could save the Commonwealth between $200 and $300 million.

 How will this impact traffic/parking in the neighborhood?